-13) Information Technology Disaster Recovery/Business Continuity observe that such backup occurred within the past week.
+13) Information Technology Disaster Recovery/Business Continuity i) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
 If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.